Dundrennan

-Dundrennan (Gaelic: Dun Droighnein) is a village Dumfries and Galloway, Scotland, about 5 mi east of Kirkcudbright.
+Dundrennan (Gaelic: Dun Droighnein) is a village in Dumfries and Galloway, Scotland, about 5 mi east of Kirkcudbright.
 Its population is around 230.
 Dundrennan is located in the civil parish of Rerrick in the historic county of Kirkcudbrightshire.
 It is most notable for the ruins of Dundrennan Abbey, a 12th-century Cistercian monastery.
 The weapons testing establishment Dundrennan Range is also nearby.

 From 2001 until 2015 the Wickerman music festival was held on the nearby farm of East Kirkcarswell.

 Dundrennan is a Gaelic name meaning 'hill of thorns' from the words dùn 'fortified place, hill' and droigheann 'blackthorn, bramble'.
 It is recorded in c.1160 as Dundrainan.

 Dundrennan Air Crash

 On 18 July 1944 at 12:15am, on a night training exercise from RAF Carlisle, Crosby-on-Eden, an RAF Beaufighter crashed into a house in the main street.
 Four members of the Hamilton family died along with the two airmen.